-Other things you will need to consider is color, gender and your preferences in the process of spaying/neutering.
+Other things you will need to consider are color, gender and your preferences in the process of spaying/neutering.

 How Much Does a Transylvanian Hound Cost?

-The cost of a dog is one of the biggest contributing factors in your quest to dog ownership.
+The cost of a dog is one of the biggest contributing factors in your quest for dog ownership.

 We all have to make a living, and we all have to pick a dog we can afford, and let’s face it, these aren’t the cheapest of pets.

 The price of a dog can determine whether you purchase it, or have to seek cheaper breeds.